damaki/stm32f0xx_runtimes/README.md

    [[depends-on]]
    light_tasking_stm32f0xx = "*"
    ```
+ - if applicable, apply any runtime configuration variables
+   (see "Runtime Configuration" below).

 Then edit your project file to add the following elements:
  - "with" the run-time project file: